merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

                            --resources nodes=6
 ```

-This analysis results in an anvi'o merged profile database that describes the read recruitment statistics of each contig in `all-contigs.fa` across all metagenomes.
+This analysis results in an anvi'o merged profile database that describes the read recruitment statistics of each contig in `Kowarsky_et_al_ALL_CONTIGS.fa` across all metagenomes.

 {:.warning}
 [doi:10.6084/m9.figshare.8188613](https://doi.org/10.6084/m9.figshare.8188613) gives access to anvi'o files that were used in the downstream analysis.

 ## Manual genome refinement

 By default, anvi'o organizes contigs in a given merged profile database based on tetranucleotide-frequency and differential coverage.
 While this strategy is quite effective and also has been used in many commonly used binning algorithms to identify population genomes, the differential coverage signal can be extremely noisy if all microbial populations are extremely rare in a metagenome (i.e., a large fraction of sequencing describes the eukaryotic contamination) since in those situations non-specific read recruitment determines most of the coverage signal, and there can be many ways to reach to the same mean coverage when there is enough chaos at the coverage level.
-This was such a dataset where the coverage of microbial contigs were extremely low, and our empirical analyses with this challenging dataset suggested that differential detection, instead of differential coverage, may serve better to identify population genomes contigs of which detected similarly across samples.
+This was such a dataset where the coverage of microbial contigs were extremely low, and our empirical analyses with this challenging dataset suggested that differential detection, instead of differential coverage, may serve better to identify population genomes, contigs of which detected similarly across samples.

-To utilize differential detection along with tetranucleotide frequency, we first created an anvi'o clustering recipe that uses `detection_contigs` information stored in anvi'o databases rather than `mean_coverage_contigs` as it is the case in default approach:
+To utilize differential detection along with tetranucleotide frequency, we first created an anvi'o clustering recipe that uses `detection_contigs` information stored in anvi'o databases rather than `mean_coverage_contigs` as it is the case in the default approach:

 ``` ini
 [general]